easybroker/easy_sax/README.md

 # EasySax

-EasySax allows you to easily parse large files without the messy syntax needed for workign with most Sax parsers.
-It was inspired after attempting to use [SaxMachine](https://github.com/pauldix/sax-machine) to parse a 500mb which resulted in over 2gbs of memory consumption inside of a Rails app.
-EasySax is very lightweight and only stores the element currently being used in memory and also allows you to access parent elements without storing the whole parent tree in memory.
-For the scenario above, memory usage remained at 300mb and went from taking 7 days to parse the file to 1 hour.
-This also includes time that was used for other actions besides parsing.
+EasySax allows you to easily parse large files without the messy syntax needed for working with most Sax parsers.
+It was inspired after attempting to use [SaxMachine](https://github.com/pauldix/sax-machine) to parse a 500mb XML file that resulted in a huge spike to 2gbs of memory inside a Rails app.
+EasySax is very lightweight and only stores the element currently being used in memory.
+It also allows you to access parent elements without storing the whole parent tree in memory.
+For the scenario above with the Rails app, with EasySax memory usage stayed a constant 300mb and instead of 7 days to parse the file to 1 hour.
+This also includes time that was used for other actions besides parsing and the initial Rails app used about 250mb of memory.

 ## Installation